cncf/toc/proposals/sandbox/LitmusChaos.md

 #### In-Progress (Near-term)

+- A UI portal for LitmusChaos to trigger and schedule chaos experiments & workflows.
 - Off the shelf chaos-integrated grafana dashboards for OpenEBS, Kafka, Cassandra #1280
 - Support for scheduled (continuous/background) chaos with halt/resume #1223
 - Support for OpenShift platform/resources 1406